Bansen Tanaka

-Bansen Tanaka (田中 万川, Tanaka Bansen) was a Japanese aikido master and a pre-war and post-war disciple of aikido founder Morihei Ueshiba.
+Bansen Tanaka (田中 万川, Tanaka Bansen) was a Japanese aikido teacher and a pre-war and post-war disciple of aikido founder Morihei Ueshiba.

+Biography

-Tanaka was a judo practitioner when he met Ueshiba in 1936.
+Tanaka was a judo practitioner when he met Morihei Ueshiba in 1936.
 Eager to learn about aikido, he set up a dojo in Osaka for Noriaki (Yoichiro) Inoue, early student and nephew of Ueshiba.
 He followed Inoue and Ueshiba's teachings until 1939 when he was drafted to go to war.
 His proficiency in aikido secured him a position as a bodyguard in the army.
 He returned to Osaka after the war and resumed the practice of aikido.
 He also went to Iwama (during the construction of his dojo in Osaka) and trained alongside other renowned students of Ueshiba.
 He was one of the few students who trained with Ueshiba before and after the war.